Virtual Machines

 After these steps, the RDP File of the selected Windows Virtual Machine will be downloaded.

-Also, you can download RDP file from Virtual Machine details page, by clicking on the appropriative quick actions icon there.
+Alternatively, you can download RDP file from Virtual Machine details page, by clicking on the appropriative quick actions icon there:

 Associate/Disassociate Floating IP